Temperature roller coaster ahead for the Midwest, Northeast

 •Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Much colder air will spill southward through the Midwest and the Northeast into Monday behind the front.
+As much colder air spills southward, those in the Northeast won't be the only ones with much colder weather, as colder air will also extend into portions of the Midwest and Plains on Monday.
 Temperatures will be 20-30 degrees lower in some areas of the Ohio Valley and the mid-Atlantic.
 For example, after a high in the mid-70s on Sunday in Pittsburgh, temperatures are only expected to top out in the lower 40s on Monday.

-Those hoping for warmth won't have to wait long as warm air is once again expected to surge northward into the Midwest and Northeast towards late parts of the week.
-On Thursday, highs can rise back into the 60s and 70s for many.
-Like the previous surge of warmth, it will not last long as another storm and associated front will move through Thursday into Friday, knocking temperatures back down on Friday into the start of next weekend in its wake.
+Those hoping for warmth won't have to wait long as warm air is once again expected to surge northward into the Midwest and Northeast towards the later parts of the week.
+Thursday, highs can rise back into the 60s and 70s for many.
+Like the previous surge of warmth, it will not last long as another storm and associated front will move through Thursday into Friday, knocking temperatures back down on Friday into the start of the weekend in its wake.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.
 AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.